MikkelHJuul/ld/README.md

 -in-mem          IN_MEM          false       save data in memory (or not) -log-level       LOG_LEVEL       INFO        the logging level of the server
 ```
-The container `mjuul/ld:<tag>-client` does not support flags, is environment variables.
+The container `mjuul/ld:<tag>-client` does not support flags, use environment variables.

 ### Working with the API
 The API is expandable.
 Because of how gRPC encoding works you can replace the `bytes` type `value` tag on the client side with whatever you want.